‘The Force is strong with this one’: Course uses Star Wars to examine religion

 In a packed classroom in Swift Hall on a recent Thursday, Johnson and fellow doctoral candidate Mark Lambert—one of the course’s teaching assistants—treated students to a far-reaching lecture that seamlessly covered Saint Martin of Tours, sociologist Émile Durkheim and character Kylo Ren from The Force Awakens.
 One of the highlights was one of the lecture’s first slides—a depiction of the prototypical Madonna and child painting, but featuring C3PO and R2D2 from the Star Wars series in their place.

-Over the course of the quarter, students will watch every Star Wars film, from 1977’s Episode IV: A New Hope to last year’s The Last Jedi.
+Over the course of the quarter, students will watch nine Star Wars films, from 1977’s Episode IV: A New Hope to last year’s The Last Jedi.
 They’ll supplement these screenings with readings from religious scholars, analyses of foundational religious texts and other works of science fiction similar to Star Wars.

 Going on a ‘hero’s journey’